-1. Miranda Priestly, Devil Wears Prada
+1. Miranda Priestly, “The Devil Wears Prada”

 The fierce woman behind “Runway” magazine, Miranda Priestly, is a feminist force to be reckoned with.
 Although antagonized as a “devil” throughout the film, the editor in chief is actually a hardworking perfectionist who climbed the ladder to success.
 This movie challenges gender roles by providing representation for ambitious women.
-At the same time, it shows how shocking it is for society to see a driven, straight-edged woman but no one wonders if a guy is in the position of power.
+At the same time, it shows how shocking it is for society to see a driven, straight-edged woman yet no one bothers to think twice if a guy is in the same position of power.

-2. Elle Woods, Legally Blonde
+2. Elle Woods, “Legally Blonde”

 The “dumb blonde” stereotype is crushed into pieces in this film.
-Blonde Elle Woods is a determined, smart young lady who roots her strength from herself and her friends.
-Throughout the film, the woke queen pointed out double standards and gender roles, then proceeded to deconstructing these.
-She hated it when women were pitted against each other, and became best friends with her “competition” instead.
-Eventually, they both ditched Warner, whose toxic masculinity makes him feel entitled and superior.
+Elle Woods is a determined, smart young lady who finds her strength from herself and her friends.
+Throughout the film, the socially conscious queen points out double standards and gender roles, then proceeds to deconstruct them.
+She hates it when women are pitted against each other, and even befriends her “competition” instead.
+Eventually, they both ditch Warner, whose toxic masculinity makes him feel entitled and superior.
 Without any limitations and hesitations, Elle graduates from her dream school Harvard with varying colors of pink and all things feminine.
 “Legally Blonde” reminds us that we don’t have to compromise our femininity to maximize our success.

-3. Cher Horowitz, Clueless
+3. Cher Horowitz, “Clueless”

-4. The Bride, Kill Bill
+4. The Bride, “Kill Bill”

 Push the glitter aside and pour the blood.
-The Bride from Tarantino’s Kill Bill might just be the most badass feminist.
+The Bride (Uma Thurman) from Quentin Tarantino’s “Kill Bill” might just be the most badass feminist out there.
 Geared to fight for her daughter, the female lead takes out anyone in her way.
-It doesn’t matter the size, the gender, or the count–when a lady is determined, nothing can stop her.
-By Killing Bill, the main antagonist and father of her child, she redefines the concept of family and femininity.
+It doesn’t matter the size, the gender or the count–when a lady is determined, nothing can stop her.
+By killing Bill, the main antagonist and father of her child, she redefines the concept of family and femininity.

-5. Princess Leia, Star Wars
+5. Princess Leia, “Star Wars”

 Princess Leia is the feminist princess we all deserve.
-Despite being rescued by two males, she quickly established her vital spot in the trio.
+Despite being rescued by two males, she quickly establishes her vital position in the trio.
 After being enslaved by Jabba the Hutt, she pays gruesome revenge by strangling him to a slow, painful death.
 (She did this wearing a bikini!)
 Princess Leia’s sharp tongue challenges the timid, passive girl stereotype–she is a warrior through her words and actions.
 On top of that, Leia falls in love but does not lose her character.
 She continues to kick ass intergalactically, while inspiring us to do so in this small world.

 Who are your favorite feminist icons?
 Sound off in the comments.